CS403: Programming Languages

 each of which illustrates a feature of your language:

-make functionsx # shows that functions are 1st-class
+make functionsx # shows you can pass functions and return nested functions

 make dictionaryx # shows that you have a log(n) AVL-tree dictionary